Dove Green School, Dubai Investments Park – The Review

 All of our pupils are taught strong values and ways in which to think for themselves.

-At Dovecote Green Primary School we use a large number of thinking tools that children can use in their learning, so that they can become resourceful independent learners.
+At Dove Green School we use a large number of thinking tools that children can use in their learning, so that they can become resourceful independent learners.

-Dovecote Green Primary School is a primary, FS to Year 6 British, selective preparatory slipstream school for Repton Dubai offering an English National Curriculum based education for around 200 children aged between 3 and 11 years of age.
-The role is expected to expand to 300 children in 2018-19.
-The school is situated within the Green Community, Dubai Investments Park One, and physically linked to the Green Community West residential area with direct access for the communities families to walk or cycle to school.
-Today the school is marketed as part of the Study World Education group of educational institutions – best known for its partnership with the UK’s Heriot-Watt sister university in Dubai.
+Dove Green School is situated within the Green Community, Dubai Investments Park One, and is physically linked to the Green Community West residential area.
+This gives the school direct access for the community’s families to walk or cycle to school.
+Following its original management by EKI (best known for Repton and Foremarke), Dove Green School is today part of the Study World Education group which includes the UK’s Heriot-Watt sister university in Dubai.

-Dovecote Green Primary School opened with surprisingly little fanfare in 2015.
+Dove Green School opened with surprisingly little fanfare in 2015.
 The result has been currently much smaller class sizes than anticipated in a school already committed to a high ratio of teacher:student provision.
-The current size of role, with around 200 children (this set against a capacity of around 560 children), offers a rare opportunity for parents and students to make an impact on the development of the school.
-For many parents, the intimate, community driven feel of the school will be a significant plus.
+The current size of role, set against its capacity of around 560 children, offered a rare opportunity for parents and students to make an impact on the development of the school.
+For many parents, the intimate, community driven feel of the school remains a significant plus.

 A very different school ….